 Simons’ workload will increase accordingly.
 The label was founded by Klein in 1968.
 Who is the Tom Ford Customer? | Tom Ford Interview | CNBC International.
 Tamara Mellon on Her Revealing Memoir and How Growing Up in a “War Zone” Honed Her Business Skills.
 Related: The Lady and the Heel Tamara Mellon’s résumé is not exactly cookie-cutter: before co-founding and growing the iconic Jimmy Choo accessory company, the 46-year-old was a high-school dropout and a rehab graduate.
 Today, Mellon stands above the temptations that most self-made millionaires face.
 Having sold her shares of Jimmy Choo for a reported $135 million before she exited the company in 2011, the fashion maven is now releasing a new namesake line, set to launch this season, and her memoir, In My Shoes, out today.
 We caught up with Mellon about her contentious relationship with Choo himself, how her alcoholic mother’s abusive behavior helped her prepare for the business world, and how she’s lost track of the exact number of shoes she owns (“3,000, maybe four”).

 VF Daily: Why did you decide to write your new book?
 Tamara Mellon: I thought no one could really believe what was going on behind the scenes while I was building that brand.
-I’m not sure.
+We definitely tried multiple times.
 Inside Barneys' New Flagship Store in Downtown Manhattan.